What is Harsh Driving?

 In fact, the total stopping time for a truck traveling at 55 mph is roughly six seconds, meaning that the truck will continue to travel approximately 510 feet.
 Considering that a football field, from goal line to goal line, is only 300 feet, you can see what this means in terms of trying to stop rapidly without leaving a safe distance between the truck and any vehicles in front of it.

 There are some natural instances where hard braking cannot really be avoided, such as stopping short to prevent an accident or getting out of the way of an accident that has just occurred.
-However, unnecessary hard braking typically occurs when a driver needs to stop short because they were not paying attention to the flow of traffic or an object suddenly appeared in the vehicle's path, such as a child chasing a ball that has gone into the road.
+However, unnecessary hard braking typically occurs when a driver needs to stop short because they were not paying attention to the flow of traffic.
 This is a big sign of aggressive driving, and if your drivers are doing it, it is dangerous and a money-drainer.

 What is Hard Acceleration?

 Hard acceleration occurs when more force than normal is applied to the vehicle's accelerator.
-This often occurs when drivers slam on the gas pedal to make it through an intersection before a traffic light changes.
+An example of this would be when a driver slams on the gas pedal to make it through an intersection before a traffic light changes.
+Hard acceleration is also frequent when drivers are waiting at a traffic light—as soon as the light turns green, some drivers slam the accelerator to get moving as quick as possible.

 As a fleet manager, you should not only think about safety as it regards to your own business and staff.
 When you have drivers out on public roads, you also have a corporate responsibility to the public in general.
 If your drivers are practicing reckless behaviors or unsafe habits, they aren't just putting themselves, your vehicles, and your inventory at risk.